JoPfeiff/language-classification/README.md

 ```
 $ python start.py --task demo
 ```
 I have created three different data sets small, medium and large each consisting of 100, 1000, and 10000 sentences respectively per language.
 The data set to-be-used can be defined using e.g. `--data_set small`.
 The values are `small`, `medium` and `large`.
 Default is set to `large`.
+The model which is called is dependent on the data set which is defined.
+The best model was trained using the `large` data set.
 ```
 $ python start.py --task demo --data_set small
 ```
-therefore calls the demo set using the model trained using the small data set. <br/>
+therefore calls the demo set using the model trained using the `small` data set (and therefore `small` model). <br/>

 ### Training
 A random walk over defined hyper parameters can be realized using `--task train`. <br/>